JYouness/jasonlewis.me/articles/laravel-4-how-to-use-packages.md

     $ php artisan config:publish --path workbench/solitude/profiler/src/config solitude/profiler

 You can now change the `app/config/packages/solitude/profiler/config.php` file and any keys you don't change will be taken from the default file.

+#### Facades And A Static Interface

+Laravel 4 has changed a lot under the hood, but on the outside these changes aren't as noticeable because we can still do things like `View::make()`, `Config::get()`, and `Validator::make()`.
+What a lot of people don't realise is that these aliases are actually pointing to a facade.

+What happens is when you make a static call the facade pulls the bound instance out of the application container and calls the method.
+Say for example you call `Config::get()`, behind the scenes it does something like `static::$app['config']->get()`, although it's slightly more complex then that.

+In our profiler package we want to be able to do `Profiler::addCheckpoint()` wherever we want.
+To do that we're going to create a facade and then alias it.

+    // File: workbench/solitude/profiler/src/Solitude/Profiler/Facades/Profiler.php

+    <?php namespace Solitude\Profiler\Facades;

+    use Illuminate\Support\Facades\Facade;

+    class Profiler extends Facade {

+        /**
+         * Get the registered name of the component.
+         *
+         * @return string
+         */
+        protected static function getFacadeAccessor() { return 'profiler'; }

+    }

+The most important part here is the facade accessor.
+Remember when we bound the profiler to the application container?
+That's what the facade accessor is, the name we used to bind our instance.
+In this case it was `profiler`.

+Let's alias this facade in `app/config/app.php`.
+Find the `aliases` key in the array and add in our `Profiler` alias.

+    'aliases' => array(

+        ...

+        'Profiler'   => 'Solitude\Profiler\Facades\Profiler',

+    ),

+Now we can use a static call to add a new checkpoint.

+    // app/routes.php

+    Profiler::addCheckpoint();

+    Route::get('user/login', function()
+    {
+        Profiler::disable();

+        // Rest of your code...
+    });

 ### Conclusion